 Directions:

-- Add the Balm of Gilead oil and heat until the mixture is fully melted.
+- Heat until the mixture is blended and the beeswax is fully melted.
 Don’t allow it to simmer though.
 Keep it just warm enough to make everything liquid.

-- Pour into two 4 oz. glass jars.
+- Pour into two 2 oz. glass jars or salve tins.
+Cool to room temperature.

 - Label and seal.